vindarel/lisp-journey/content/pythonVSlisp.md

 automatic, etc.

-Actually, we edit code by parenthesis units, which doesn't carry as much meaning as an AST.
+Actually, we edit code by parenthesis units, which doesn't carry as much meaning as an Abstract Syntax Tree.
 For a real AST, we'd need a code walker.
 But since Lisp's syntax is based on parenthesis, in practice the experience is similar.

 I wrote a little plugin to help editing python code by manipulating the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
 We first need an AST parser.
-There was one for Python 2, another one for Python 3 without annotations, eventually one emerged a couple years later, signs of an unstable language and ecosystem, more work required by the developer.
+There was a couple for Python 2, another one for Python 3 without annotations, eventually one emerged a couple years later, signs of an unstable language and ecosystem, more work required by the developer.
 I went the simple way by calling each function into a new python process, which is of course too slow. [traad](https://github.com/abingham/traad) is a better project, it can do much more but still, it's difficult to answer questions like
-cross-referencing: "who calls this function" or "who does this function call", which are built-in in Slime.
+cross-referencing: "who calls this function" or "who does this function call", which are built-in in
+SLIME.
+[SLIME](https://en.wikipedia.org/wiki/SLIME) is like Language Server Protocol for Common Lisp in Emacs, its backend Swank being editor-agnostic.

 Maybe other editors and proprietary ones come with a better experience, at the cost of freedom, money, configuration time and